-Students are assessed on their ability to communicate effectively through writing in French / Spanish for different purposes and audiences.
-Students are required to produce responses of varying lengths and types to express ideas and opinions in French / Spanish.
+Students are assessed on their ability to communicate effectively through writing in French/Spanish for different purposes and audiences.
+Students are required to produce responses of varying lengths and types to express ideas and opinions and translate into French/Spanish.